edgerun/galileo-experiments/README.md

 * MySQL (i.e., MariaDB) (persistent storage for experiment metadata)
 * InfluxDB v2 (stores runtime data - telemetry and traces)

+All connection parameters are set via environment variables.

+# Extensions

+The extension module is meant to provide examples  on how to implement and use the project to run experiments.
+It will be continually updated and include new services.

 Environment variables
 =====================